leske42/Foundations/UB/README.md

 In case you don't believe me for some reason, I have added a [TLDR section](#tldr-for-the-lazy) at the end specifically for lazy people.
 Leaving with even a tiny bit of knowledge on this topic is better than just leaving.

+If you are coming back to this guide, from, let's say, an eval, you can use my quick UB [Reference List](#ub-reference-list) to check if you have encountered something dangerous (but it by far does not cover all the possible dangers out there).

 ## Table of Contents

 - [Introduction.
 Why this topic?](#introduction-why-this-topic)